 Not surprisingly, several recurring themes have emerged over the years:

 These themes and others are considered more fully in the essays listed to the right.
-We invite you to explore them and join us in learning more about urban excellence.
+After 30 years of creating a Lesson’s Learned sections in each book, the RBA has summarized some of these key findings in “Creating Excellent Urban Places: Learning from the Rudy Bruner Award.”
+This paper examines the five themes list above by looking at 10 RBA Medalists.
+We invite you to explore the lessons learned and the paper, and join us in learning more about urban excellence.